Sherwin-14/Atliq_Mart/README.md

 ## Recommedations

 Through this project, we hope to provide AtliQ Mart with the insights they need to optimize their supply chain operations and make data-driven decisions.

-## Future Work

-Going forward, we plan to incorporate more data sources into our analysis and create more complex visualizations to provide even deeper insights into the supply chain operations.